 console.log("Executed before the delay, but after the 1st console.log");

-Notice how our setTimeout function runs asynchronously and that it won't stop the flow of our program.
-This means that anything defined after it on the code will run before the delay.
+Notice how our setTimeout function runs asynchronously and that it won’t stop the flow of our program.
+This means that anything defined after it in the code will run before the delay.

-This will very probably be ok in any circumstance, and the solution to it can be as simple as placing the rest of the code inside the timeout too, but it is not something that can serve us in every scenario.
+This will probably be okay in any circumstance, and the solution to it can be as simple as placing the rest of the code inside the timeout, but it is not something that can serve us in every scenario.

-Also, if you want to keep on adding delays inside the same delayed function, we can easily run into what is known as the callback hell (and that's not pretty).
+Also, if you want to keep on adding delays inside the same delayed function, we can quickly run into what is known as the callback hell (and that’s not pretty).

 Therefore, keep on reading!